CommunityCommodityComputerCoaching/CommunityCommodityComputerCoaching.github.io/README.md

 ## Adding events
 1. en events.json under the public folder
-- Add a new entry into the json list with the start date and time and the end date and time, as well as the event name and increment the id by 1
+2. Add a new entry into the json list with the start date and time and the end date and time, as well as the event name and increment the id by 1.
-- Save and push json file to repo, it should pull the new events in and display them on the calendar
+3. Save and push json file to repo, it should pull the new events in and display them on the calendar

 ## Contributing

-## Installation
+## Installati

 *Requirements:*
 - nodejs